 And now in silver

-The newest version of the Britannia 1oz gold coin is always one of our best sellers.
+The newest version of the Britannia 1oz gold coin is always one of the best sellers at Physical Gold Limited.
 Quite simply, it ticks all the boxes.
-For investors, the 1oz size reduces production cost when compared to smaller coins.
-It’s mass produced at the Mint and finished to bullion standard, lending itself to a value investment.
+For investors, the 1oz size reduces production costs when compared to smaller coins.
+It’s mass-produced at the Mint and finished to bullion standard, lending itself to value investment.
 For UK investors, the £100 face value can be a huge cost saving when it comes to selling.
 That’s because the face value qualifies the coin as legal tender and therefore the Treasury can’t tax you on any Capital Gains made when selling the coins.
 Quantity discounts run deep too, so you’re rewarded with reductions as you increase the amount you buy.
 When selling, the Britannias also pay well.

 The best bit..

 Of all the 1oz coins, the Britannia tends to have the fewest churners.
 In other words, most people buy and hold, and look to pass them down the generations.
 So there is very rarely a glut of pre-owned coins coming onto the market.
 This provides great support for the second-hand price.
 With the coins now being 24 carats (since 2013), there is also a strong bid from China, further enhancing demand and growth potential.